https://northmoreland-baptist-church-419480.churchcenter.com/giving https://northmoreland-baptist-church-419480.churchcenter.com/giving

 Comment

-As they were in Jesus’ day, so our times are difficult.
-Difficult times are often a distraction from the bigger picture.
+Difficult times can distract from the bigger truth of God’s divine control.
 God sovereignly accomplishes His divine will.
-Times are hard, but they never surprise God.
+For us, times can become hard, but they never catch God off guard.
 He is still sovereign.

 “Therefore, with minds that are alert and fully sober, set your hope on the grace to be brought to you when Jesus Christ is revealed at his coming” (1 Peter 1:13).